f0xcap/f0xcap/README.md

 - random malware I deobfuscte
 - other random projects I might decide to publish

-My current job position is *cloud system engineer*.
+My current job position is *SOC L1 Analyst*.
 I spend most of my free time surfing the many services of interwebs, (mainly ircs) learning about security and privacy.
 I like to solve CTF challenges on TryHackMe or HackTheBox (took a break recently cuz of new job).